MattKevan/ao-design-process/_categories/standards-of-practice.md

 ---
 title: Standards of practice
-description: Our standards of practice are a guideline that empower our teams to do their best by our customer whilst maintaining the highest standards of design and inclusion.
+description: Guidelines that empower our teams to do their best.
+categories:
+- _categories/guidelines.md
-image: "/images/5.jpg"
+image: /images/workshop2.png
-cover: ''
-menu:
-  header:
-    weight: 1

 ---